Starfunk/neural-network-vs-linear-model/README.md

-# Predicting The Housing Market Using a Neural Network
+# Predicting Housing Markets Using Neural Networks

 ## In this repository you will find four R scripts: